department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/s-dvi/premium-rates.md

 ### 30 payment life

 - Available on all programs
-- Requres that you make premium payments for 30 years
+- Requires that you make premium payments for 30 years
 - Has slightly higher premium payments than an Ordinary Life policy
 - Has loan and cash value